underwaterjesus/CS4106_Genetic_Algorithm/README.md

 The user must also select between two fitness functions to use.<br/>
 The program cycles through the genetic process for the given number of generations, outputting the best performer to the console each generation.
 The graph will also be visually presented to the user in a JFrame window.<br/>
-A member of the population is an array containing the order that the nodes are to be placed on the circle.
+A member of the population is an array representing the order that the nodes are to be placed on the circle.
 ## Fitness Functions
 The user will be able to pick from two different fitness functions.
 One is given in the project sepcification, the other has been chosen from relevant academic literature.<br/><br/>